What to Wear??

 1. Matching is OUT.
 Coordinating is in.
 We know your family is together.
 We’re photographing you together!
 So, wearing the same colored shirt, pants, shoes, etc. looks a bit awkward.
 Coordinating color is what really brings wardrobe together.
 I recommend choosing two to three main colors of wardrobe, and maybe one accent pop of color.
 Also, mixing stripes with plaids and tweeds is okay!
 Expression is important.
 We want to see your personality through your wardrobe.
 Just remember, to throw in some solids here and there, i.e., if each person wears a random print, it becomes distracting.

-2. Steer clear of fluorescents.
+2. Be aware of colors.
 Fluorescent colors tend to color cast on faces, necks and hair.
 They’re harsh sometimes.
 I always recommend versions of primary colors, ie. jewel tones: yellow (mustard), red (maroon, brick), and blue (navy, royal), Orange (pumpkin), purple (plum, fuchsia).
+Neutrals are classic... tan, cream, olive, light gray, dark gray, chambray.
+If you plan to wear solid black or solid white (the two harshest colors), layer them or choose pieces that have texture, like lace.
+A solid black or solid white top tends to lose dimension in photos and photographs harshly because of the way light reflects off of the fabric.

 3. Be aware of the background.
 Stay away from wearing a lot of green when having photos taken in grassy/wooded areas.
 It’s just too much green.
 Green as an accent color is great, though!
 You want to stand out amongst all the greenery you’re surrounded by.
-The same rule applies in the fall – brown isn’t a preferred color for fall outdoor pictures.
+The same rule applies in the fall – the foliage in the fall/winter is typically mostly shades of brown.

 4. Wear what you feel good in!
 Moms and dads, this tip is for you specifically.
 If you aren’t comfortable in what you’ve chosen for pictures, it will show.
 If you can’t find a dress you feel good in, but you rock a good pair of skinny jeans, do that.
 If you can barely walk in heels, there’s no harm in doing cute and comfy flat boots or pretty sandals.
 If you can’t do a heel, a wedge is a great alternative, too.